awsdocs/amazon-appstream2-developer-guide/doc_source/doc-history.md

 ## Earlier Updates<a name="earlier-doc-history"></a>

-The following table describes important additions to the AppStream 2\.0 service and the *Amazon AppStream 2\.0 Developer Guide* documentation before June 4, 2018\.
+The following table describes important additions to the AppStream 2\.0 service and the *Amazon AppStream 2\.0 Administration Guide* documentation before June 4, 2018\.

 **Note**
 Individual AppStream 2\.0 base image and AppStream 2\.0 agent releases are not included in this table\.
 For information about these releases, see [AppStream 2\.0 Base Image Version History](base-image-version-history.md) and [AppStream 2\.0 Agent Version History](agent-software-versions.md)\.